-Some people have comitted suicide after taking psychedelics.
+Some people have committed suicide after taking psychedelics.
 Here is another sad example of someone committing suicide after taking LSD as reported on Reddit.

 There are many ways of understanding oneself without psychedelics.
-There are many ways to skin a cat, as they say.
 To achieve a better mind and body connection and to be in tune with nature does not always require the use of psychedelics.
-This is not to say that psychedelics are not useful or that they are dangerous.
+This is not to say that psychedelics are not useful, or that they are dangerous.
 In very rare cases, psychedelics can pose a danger to the person and those around them.